naidu-kjml/iam/README.md

 # Secret Manager

 This service uses Vault for syncing secrets to our app.
+The base path is `secret/governant`.

-This service expects the following structure for Vault:
+The following structure is expected:

-/secret/governant/app_tokens
+- `secret/governant/{environment}/app_tokens`
-/secret/governant/settings
+- `secret/governant/{environment}/settings`

 ## Contributing

-- Run `make test/ci` and `make lint` before pushing changes
+- Run `make test/ci`, `make lint`, and [`make e2e`](tests/e2e/README.md)  before pushing changes.
-- Commit messages should be at most 72 characters long
+- Commit messages should be at most 72 characters long.
-- Commit messages should start with the scope of the changes introduced by the commit
+- Commit messages should start with the scope of the changes introduced by the commit.